Other area shelters may be offering pets for adoption.

 Lifestyle: Dogs are very time-consuming pets.
 They need exercise and attention every single day.
 It’s important for you to select an animal with a personality, exercise needs, and grooming requirements that fit your family's lifestyle.

-Behavior: Many of the animals in our shelter have previous life histories that weren’t happy.
-They didn’t always receive the socialization that loving homes provide.
-Some dogs may go through a phase of chewing, digging, barking or house soiling during the time the animal is adjusting to its new home.
-All of these behaviors are easily correctable, but take a commitment from you.
-Our animal care staff can also advise you on this issue.
+Behavior: Adoptable animals may have previous life histories that weren’t happy.
+Not all dogs always received adequate socialization as puppies.
+Some dogs may go through a phase of chewing, digging, barking or house soiling during the time that they are adjusting to their new home.
+All of these behaviors are correctable, but take a commitment from you.

 Expense: Pet ownership comes with some built-in expenses.
 Consider the following expenses and how they could affect your household budget:

 - Veterinary care

 - Supplies (collar and leash, pet beds, crate, brushes, toys, food and water dishes)

 - Obedience classes (most dogs of any age will benefit from classes)